 2. Display Name

-In the User Portal, the user's name will be displayed differently if you change the default display from User Name to Display Name.
+In the User Portal, the user's name is displayed differently after you change the default display to include the Display Name.

 How to Change the Display of a User's Name in Sharing Details

 FILECLOUD ON-PREMISES ONLY

 Changing the display in sharing details requires you to edit the cloudconfig file and restart the server.